Germany has lured many bright students from around the world to study at one of its prestigious universities in the past decades.

 - Go to the visa application center for the interview and submit your Germany Student visa application.

 - Make sure you have paid the German student visa fee.

 Can I Work in Germany With a German Study Visa?

 Foreign students in Germany are allowed to work with a German study visa while carrying their studies, but the number of hours they can work is restricted.
 Citizens of EU/EEA countries and Switzerland can work freely in Germany for a maximum of 20 hours a week during term time, (including voluntary work).

 Students coming from other countries are also allowed to work, but they cannot exceed more than 120 full days a year or 240 half days.
 Unused days cannot be carried over to the next year.

-International students with a residence permit wishing to stay in Germany and work after the completion of their studies, can extend their permit for up to 18 months, as long as they have found a job in their field of study.
+International students with a residence permit, who want to work in Germany after the completion of their studies can extend their permit for up to 18 months, as long as they have found a job in their field of study.